codyngpriest/alx-system_engineering-devops/0x00-shell_basics/README.md

 # This scripts displays current directory contents in long format, with user and group IDs displayed numerically and hidden files starting with a .
 6. Welcome
 # This script creates a directory named my_first_directory in the /tmp/ directory
+7. Betty in my first directory
+# This script moves betty from /tmp/ to /tmp/my_first_directory.